Aluisyo/OMNIS/PROJECT_DOCUMENTATION.md

 ## Deployment
 - Build static assets via `npm run build`.
+- Deploy to Netlify, Vercel, or any static host.

 ## Contributing
 1. Fork the repo and create a feature branch.